dxf2026/FEC/README.md

 We can try to determine more emotions besides positive or negative.

 Built With
-Python, Streamlit, OpenCV, MoviePy, SciPy, Tensorflow
+Python, Streamlit, OpenCV, MoviePy, SciPy, Tensorflow, and DeepFace